 Check out our article on QuickBooks Online vs. Desktop for a more detailed review.

 Here are some of the upgrades and features that have been released with QuickBooks 2019 this month.
 Some are specific to individual products and others are standard over all products.
-The following are standard upgrades over all QuickBooks desktop products.
+The following are standard upgrades over all QuickBooks desktop products, unless specifically noted otherwise.

 Technology fails all the time, so it’s important to know that your information will be safe somewhere if this happens to you.
 Intuit has improved their Data Protect system so that you can choose what you back up, get confirmation that it is being backed up, and receive emails if something fails to back up.
 You choose how often to back up, and get notifications if you’ve waiting too long between backups.

-*This feature is only available with a payroll subscription
+*This feature is only available with an active payroll subscription

-When assigning additional roles to any user of a QuickBooks file, the admin will get an alert if whatever permissions they choose include payroll access.
-It also has an asterisk next to each role that includes payroll access.
+When assigning roles to any user of a QuickBooks file, the admin will get an alert if whatever permissions they choose include payroll access.
+There will also be an asterisk next to each role that includes payroll access.

 *Only available on QuickBooks Enterprise

-With the new release, when you go to your sales orders, you now have a dashboard that will show you the numbers of all sales orders, open sales orders, picked sales orders, packed sales orders, and shipped sales orders.
 You also have the option of making changes to multiple orders at once, using the Batch feature.
-AND, you can pack and print a shipping label right from your account.
+AND, you can print a shipping label right from your account.
 The information will automatically transfer over to your invoice.

 *Only available on QuickBooks Enterprise Platinum